SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/memlcd_baremetal/readme.md

 ## Introduction

-- This application contains an example code to demonstrate usage of MEMLCD with 917
+- This example project demonstrates use of the Memory Liquid Crystal Display (LCD) module in a bare metal application, using Silicon Labs Graphics Library (glib).

+## Prerequisites

+- This MEMLCD bare metal example is compatible only with Si917-BRD4338A due to hardware limitation.

+## Output

+- Renders "MEMLCD Sample App" and "Hello There!" strings on MEMLCD.

 ## Note

-- Once the MEMLCD Sample App has been loaded, replace the existing rsi_board.c with the updated one.
-- Define the macro RTE_SSI_ULP_MASTER_MOSI_PIN as 1 in RTE_Device_917.h.
+- Define the macro RTE_SSI_ULP_MASTER_MOSI_PIN as 1 (instead of 11) in RTE_Device_917.h.